-The Consolidated Statements of Financial Condition includes Robert W. Baird & Co.
+The Consolidated Statements of Financial Condition include Robert W. Baird & Co.
 Incorporated (RWB) and Baird Insurance Services, a wholly owned general insurance agency subsidiary (together, the Company).
 The Company is registered as a securities broker dealer and an investment adviser with the Securities and Exchange Commission (SEC) under the Securities and Exchange Act of 1934 and the Investment Advisers Act of 1940, and is also a member of the Financial Industry Regulatory Authority (FINRA).
-Further, the Company is a member of the New York Stock Exchange (NYSE) and the BATS Exchange, Inc (BATS).
-As of February 24, 2018, the Company is no longer a member of the National Futures Association (NFA) and is no longer registered as an introducing broker (IB) with the Commodity Futures Trading Commission (CFTC).
+Further, the Company is a member of the New York Stock Exchange (NYSE) and the Chicago Board of Options Exchange Global Markets, Inc (CBOE).
 The Company engages in a broad range of activities in the private wealth management, equity and fixed income capital markets, asset management and private equity businesses, including securities brokerage; investment advisory and asset management services; institutional equity and fixed income sales; research services; origination of and participation in underwritings and distribution of corporate and municipal securities issuances; municipal advisory services; merger and acquisition advisory services; private equity and venture capital investing; and market making and trading activities in equity, municipal and other fixed income securities.
-The Company is a wholly owned subsidiary of Baird Financial Corporation (BFC). which is a wholly owned subsidiary of Baird Holding Company (BHC), which is a wholly owned subsidiary of Baird Financial Group, Inc. (BFG or the Parent).
+The Company is a wholly-owned subsidiary of Baird Financial Corporation (BFC), which is a wholly-owned subsidiary of Baird Holding Company (BHC), which is a wholly-owned subsidiary of Baird Financial Group, Inc. (BFG or the Parent).
+Effective on December 31, 2020, BHC was fully merged into the Parent.